jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.013.png" width="400" />

-So a command reference might be symbolized by:
+So a command reference is symbolized by:

 - square
 - solid line pointing to another command